-Three ordinary shares of £1 have been allotted and fully paid for in Sunderland Care and Support (Holding Company) Ltd, Siglion Holdings Ltd as well as Sunderland Homes Ltd. All subsidiaries in the group are ultimately owned 100% by the Council.
+Two ordinary shares of £1 have been allotted and fully paid for in Sunderland Care and Support (Holding Company) Ltd and Siglion Holdings Ltd. All subsidiaries in the group are ultimately owned 100% by the Council.

 Note 5 - Group Nature and Extent of Risks Arising from Financial Instruments